Vera Blue

-Celia Pavey, known professionally as Vera Blue, is an Australian singer-songwriter signed with Island Records Australia, which is part of Universal Music Australia.
-Her folk-inspired album This Music peaked at number 14 on the Australian ARIA Charts in July 2013.
-Pavey sings, and plays the guitar and the violin.
-She placed third in season 2 of The Voice Australia.
-Her debut album Perennial achieved Gold certification in Australia after its release in 2017.
+Celia Pavey, known professionally as Vera Blue, is an Australian singer-songwriter known for her novel fusion of folk and synth pop music.
+She first rose to popularity as a contestant on season 2 of The Voice Australia.
+Her folk-inspired album This Music, was released under her birth-name and peaked at number 14 on the Australian ARIA Charts in July 2013.
+After assuming the name Vera Blue, her debut album Perennial achieved Gold certification in Australia in 2017.
+Two more studio albums have followed, along with collaborations with prominent Australian and USA-based artists and producers such as Flume, Illenium, Louis the Child and the hip hop artist, Illy.
+Pavey sings, dances and plays the guitar, violin and EWI.

 Career

 2013–2014: Celia Pavey, The Voice and This Music

 During the 2013 season of The Voice Australia, Pavey auditioned while playing the guitar and received acclaim from the judges and audience.
 Her first audition clip of Simon & Garfunkel's "Scarborough Fair / Canticle" has amassed over 14 million views online.
 She joined Team Delta and placed third in the competition.